coder/coder/docs/templates.md

 #### Using updated images when rebuilding a workspace

-To ensure that Coder uses an updated image when rebuilding a workspace, set the `imagePullPolicy` to `Always` in your Terraform template; when set, Coder will check `image:tag` on every build and update if necessary:
+To ensure that Coder uses an updated image when rebuilding a workspace, we suggest that admins update the tag in the template (e.g., `my-image:v0.4.2` -> `my-image:v0.4.3`) or digest (`my-image@sha256:[digest]` -> `my-image@sha256:[new_digest]`).

+Alternatively, if you're willing to wait for longer start times from Coder, you can set the `imagePullPolicy` to `Always` in your Terraform template; when set, Coder will check `image:tag` on every build and update if necessary:

 ```tf
 resource "kubernetes_pod" "podName" {